mrirecon/raga/README.md

 >
 > [Preprint on ArXiv (DOI: 10.48550/arXiv.2401.02892)](https://doi.org/10.48550/arXiv.2401.02892)

+it provides basic comments and guidance through the workflows related to this publication.
+Please find more details in the [interactive tutorial about RAGA sampling in BART on Github:mrirecon/raga-tutorial](https://github.com/mrirecon/raga-tutorial).

 ## Requirements
 This repository has been tested on Debian 12, but is assumed to work on other Linux-based operating systems, too.